Developing A Secure Self

-The young ego states' experiences of connectedness, validation, and nurturance are at the heart of this approach.
+The young ego states’ experiences of connectedness, validation, and nurturance are at the heart of this approach.
 As this Imaginal Nurturing process is woven through the therapy, the client develops a new relationship with self through the externalized younger self.
 A felt body sense of these experiences is emphasized.
-The imaginal work is connected with the client's outer life through action taken between sessions.
-More information is available on the Imaginal Nurturing page (click on link in the column to your left).
+The imaginal work is connected with the client’s outer life through action taken between sessions.
+More information is available on the Imaginal Nurturing page.

 3. Emotional Skills

 Emotion regulation and tolerance skills are rooted in early development in the relationships between infant and care-givers.
 As the young ego states come to know that the adult is here now (and that they are here now), significant emotional skills follow.
-Clients learn to respond to the younger parts of self when they are feeling distressed (since it is often those young parts who are experiencing the distress) which grounds the younger parts in the present, promotes the relationship and addresses the feelings.
-I believe this is a healthier response than effectively abandoning the "child" and using a dissociative technique such as going to an imaginal safe place.
+Clients learn to respond to the younger parts of self when they are feeling distressed (since it is often those young parts who are experiencing the distress) which grounds the younger parts in the present, promotes the relationship, and addresses the feelings.
+I believe this is a healthier response than effectively abandoning the “child” and using a dissociative technique such as going to an imaginal safe place.
 Body-oriented and energy-based emotion regulation techniques are also congruent with this approach.

 “Love after Love”

-At the training I gave in San Diego several years ago, one of the participants very kindly shared with us a poem that expresses beautifully what Developing a Secure Self is about.
+At a training I gave in San Diego some years ago, one of the participants very kindly shared with us a poem that expresses beautifully what Developing a Secure Self is about.
 Love after Love was written by West-Indian writer Derek Walcott who won the Nobel Prize for Literature in 1992.
 Push PLAY below to listen to the poem.